Making Schools More Autism Friendly

 Schools could offer an activity that is exclusively for kids on the autistic spectrum and similar special needs.
 In larger towns where the kids with autism might be spread out in different school buildings, this could provide an opportunity to meet someone else who shares a similar passion.
 School districts might work cooperatively to provide these clubs to expand the opportunity to meet a like-minded friend.

-According to an online survey published on the 1st of April, 2011 by Autism Speaks (www.autismspeaks.org/about-us/press-releases/10-best-places-live-if-you-have-autism), the world's largest autism science and advocacy organization, from all families generally unhappy with supports in their community, an incredible 83% described just how hard it was to access educational services.
+According to an online survey published on the 1st of April, 2011 by Autism Speaks (www.autismspeaks.org/about-us/press-releases/10-best-places-live-if-you-have-autism), from all families generally unhappy with supports in their community, an incredible 83% described just how hard it was to access educational services.
 Families told of needing to find specialized experts to best place their child, needing to change schools or districts, or having to resort to expensive legal action.

 On January 25, 2013 a new breaking ground came in from the U.S. Department of Education, published by the New Jersey News (www.nj.com/news/index.ssf/2013/01/feds_disabled_students_must_ge.html), stating that schools must include students with disabilities in sports programs or provide equal alternative options.
 Schools would be required to make "reasonable modifications" for students with disabilities or create parallel athletic programs that have comparable standing as mainstream programs.
 Barring kids from participation would violate their civil rights.
 Schools must either provide modified versions of existing activities or create "separate but equal" clubs and athletics.